 We look after six extraordinary palaces

-Each is symbolic of Britain, and all have world significance.
+All have world significance.
 Once they were only for the privileged; now everyone can visit.

 They're not just places but palaces: buildings where monarchs and their courts lived, and where history was made.
 These palaces witnessed many of the defining moments of our nation, and collectively they explain much of the nation’s story.